Blue Mountains New South Wales, Australia Travel Guide

 Services for the visually or hearing impaired can be limited.
 Audio guides might assist.
 Apps like "Be My Eyes" are useful.
 Newer trains on the Blue Mountains Line are generally accessible.

-Official sources and organizations provide details on easy-to-access facilities and transport.
+Official sources and organizations provide details on facilities for accessibility and transport.

 Consider a rental car for maximum flexibility.
-Check specific attraction websites for detailed accessibility information before your visit.
+Check specific attraction websites for detailed accessibility information in advance of your visit.

 This information endeavors to equip you for a smooth and comfortable visit to the Blue Mountains range, accommodating diverse travel needs.